RLOpenCatalyst/catdocs/Catalyst/source/orgsetupdefined.rst

  * Enter the Chef user name in User Name field
  * Provide or specify the Chef URL for the server to be configured
  * Choose the organization from the Organization drop down list
- * Upload the user PEM file provided by the Chef Server in the User PEM File box
+ * Upload the user PEM file provided by the Chef Server in the User PEM File field
- * Upload the validator PEM file provided by the Chef Server in the Validator PEM File box
+ * Upload the validator PEM file provided by the Chef Server in the Validator PEM File field
- * Upload the Knife.rb file provided by the Chef Server in the Knife.rb File box
+ * Upload the Knife.rb file provided by the Chef Server in the Knife.rb File field
  * Upload the key file which is used for Databag
  * Upload the Template file which is used to Bootstrap node